Chinese tea was first discovered and used by Chinese Emperor Shen Nong more than 4,700 years ago (in 2737 BC).

 6. Dark Tea

-In China, many people are confusing that what real “Black tea” is called if “Red tea” is called “Black tea”.
+In China, dark tea is called “Hei Cha” and “Hei” means “Black”; black tea is called “Hong Cha” and “Hong” means “Red”.
+So many people are confusing that what real “Black tea” is called if “Red tea” is called “Black tea”.
 It’s called “Dark tea”.

 The name of dark tea was first found in 1524 (The Ming Dynasty), and it became popular at the end of the 16th century.

-In addition, pu’er tea belongs to dark tea traditionally.
-But nowadays, according to the production process, pu’er tea is classified into pu’er green tea, pu’er black tea, pu’er white tea, pu’er yellow tea and so on.
+In addition, traditional pu’er tea belongs to dark tea.
+But nowadays, according to the production process, many kinds of pu’er teas are classified into pu’er green tea, pu’er black tea, pu’er white tea, pu’er yellow tea and so on.
 Due to this reason, some people consider pu’er tea is a special type of Chinese tea.

 Dark tea has strong functions of reducing greasy and promoting digestion, which is the why meat-eaters especially like this kind of tea.
 Furthermore, dark tea contains rich tea polysaccharides which can lower blood lipid.

 - Pile-fermentation: pile leaves up to ferment with microorganisms, and after a few days of fermentation, the leaves will turn black.
-This is the most crucial step for processing black tea leaves.
+This is the most crucial step for producing black tea.

 For fermented tea, as the degree of fermentation deepens, the color of tea becomes darker, and the aroma and taste gradually become rich and deep.